audiotranskription Hintergrund

 3. Repeat this for ChatGPT and Claude.
 “Make sure that you only mark and copy the posts that the respective LLM does not yet recognize.
 As a rule, the statements of the other two LLMs and your question.

-4. Now take some time again, read the answers of the LLMs and write down your follow-up question in f4.
+4. Now take some time again, read the answers of the LLMs and write down your follow-up question in f4 or Word.

 5. Then the third round starts again with Gemini.
 Repeat this process until the exchange has been exhausted or your usage volume has been exceeded.
 After 3 rounds, we had usually already developed astonishingly differentiated insights.